YerayAlonso/YerayAlonso.github.io/_posts/2018-09-06-linux_performance.md

 ## Specifications

 Trying to be as fair as possible, I'm always installing the machines into a virtual machine under a Windows 10 x64.

-I'm always taking the numbers with a few programs opened:
+I don't apply updates to compare how distributions were at their time.
+I set the display resolution to 1280x800.

+Programs open:
 - File explorer: Home
+- Terminal: htop

+Before 2020, these were the programs opened.
+I simplified that because in some versions the system monitor or firefox takes a lot of memory:
+- File explorer: Home
 - Terminal: uname -a
 - System Monitor

-Before 2020, I also had these programs opened:
 - LibreOffice Writter with a blank document
 - Firefox: w3schools.com (found google.com takes a looot or CPU in some cases)